Alyncrombe History, Family Crest & Coats of Arms

 More information is included under the topic Early Alyncrombe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Alyncrombe family to the New World and Oceana
+Migration of the Alyncrombe family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: William Ancrum who settled in Charles Town [Charleston], South Carolina in 1766.